plone/documentation/docs/classic-ui/viewlets.md

         self.assertEqual(len(my_viewlet), 1)
 ```

-Since it is possible to register a viewlet for a specific content type and for
-a browser layer, you may also need to use these elements in looking up your
+Since it is possible to register a viewlet for a specific content type and for a browser layer, you may also need to use these elements in looking up your viewlet.
-viewlet

 ```python
 from zope.component import queryMultiAdapter